vistuleB/svgpathsio/README.rst

 -  compute path unions
 -  convert elliptical arc segments to bezier-based subpaths, to desired accuracy
--  introducing **Address** objects to specify positions of points on paths
+-  use **Address** objects to specify positions of points on paths, while having access to the underlying parameterizations if desired
--  introducing **PathAndAttributes**,
-   **TextAndAttributes** and **DotAndAttributes** objects to style your path, text, and dot (circle) elements
+-  attributes and elements conviently bundled via new **PathAndAttributes**, **TextAndAttributes**, **DotAndAttributes**, **UseAndAttributes** and **GroupAndAttributes** objects
--  support for style classes and css
+-  support for a <style> element
 -  support for SVG's <defs> and <use>
--  compute the bounding box of a group of PathAndAttribute objects while taking stroke widths into consideration
+-  compute the bounding box of a group of elements while taking stroke widths into consideration (nb: text elements are currently not taken into account)
--  automatically compute the viewbox of a document from its path contents (as of this writing, text elements are not taken into account)
+-  automatically set the viewbox of a document from its elements, including absolute or size-relative margins (though as above, text elements are not currently taken into account)
+-  easily set the background color of a document

 Prerequisites
 -------------